yo-dst/minishell/README.md

 # minishell

-⌨️ A small shell program in C following bash implementation
+⌨️ A simple shell program in C following bash implementation